 Yes, you can become a great Texas Private Investigator.
 How?
 Through Private Investigator education.
 Not through the short Texas government licensing course, but through at least 100hrs of practical Private Investigator education.
 This can be online Private Investigator training classes or in an in-class training environment.
-In order to become a successful Texas Private Investigator and meet Private Investigator requirements, you need to become educated on the complexities of the private investigation industry (this will also help you decide if you want to pursue the PI career) and how to set yourself up to become a successful Private Investigator.
+In order to become a successful Texas Private Eye and meet Private Investigator requirements, you need to become educated on the complexities of the private investigation industry (this will also help you decide if you want to pursue the PI career) and how to set yourself up to become a successful Private Investigator.
 Secondly, you will need to become educated on how to perform investigations.

 To learn the complexities of the Texas private investigation industry you will need to understand a few Private Investigator industry topics.
 Regional licensing requirements for Private Investigators will teach you what you need to obtain your Texas Private Investigator license.
 To help you decide if you want to enter the career of private investigation you, will have to learn the common misconceptions about the Private Investigation industry.
 Understanding the learning curve of a Private Investigator will set you up to become a successful PI.